fearghal/presidio/docs/deploy.md

 ## Install presidio-analyzer as a Python package

+If you're interested in using the presidio-analyzer (In charge of identifying PII in text) as a standalone Python package, here are the options:
+1. Install using pip: `pip install presidio-analyzer`
+2. Install from source

+### Installing from source
-If you're interested in running the analyzer alone, you can install it as a standalone python package by packaging it into a `wheel` file.
+The Presidio-analyzer Python package can be installed as a standalone python package by packaging it into a `wheel` file.
 Note that Presidio requires Python >= 3.6.

 #### Creating the wheel file: